Locations:

 Prenatal Depression

 Prenatal depression is depression that happens during pregnancy.
 Depression symptoms include extreme or ongoing sadness, anxiety, fatigue and changes in sleeping and eating habits.
-In severe cases, prenatal depression can cause people to harm themselves or their baby.
+In severe cases, prenatal depression can cause people to harm themselves or the developing fetus.
 Treatments include therapy and medications.

 Overview